 |Position:||Director of Sport and Outdoor Education|

-Rohan started at Waihi last year, returning home to New Zealand after a lengthy period of service overseas.
-He has vast experiences in the areas of personal training, outdoor education and in recent years was Head of PE and Forest School education at a Prep school in the U.K. Rohan lead the new ‘Waihi Wilderness’ initiative last year giving all boys experiences which include Outdoor Education, Forest School, Farm-to-Fork Ag and Community Service.
-In addition, he coached swimming, tennis and 1st XV Rugby.
+Rohan started at Waihi in 2017, returning home to New Zealand after a lengthy period of service overseas.
+He has vast experiences in the areas of personal training, outdoor education and in recent years was Head of PE and Forest School education at a Prep school in the U.K. Rohan implemented the new ‘Waihi Wilderness’ initiative giving all boys experiences which include Outdoor Education, Forest School, Farm-to-Fork Ag and Community Service.
+In addition, he has coached swimming, tennis and 1st XV Rugby.

 |Name:||Mr Al and Mrs Sheryl Bradley|

 As Directors of Music, Al and Sheryl lead another successful year of all things music at Waihi in 2018, incorporating Choir and Brotherhood; teaching music to all boys; coordinating the peripatetic music staff and music performances; ran house music and small groups/bands; and acted as musical directors for our annual production.
 They are well known to most local families, having tutored many boys at Waihi over the past few years, in addition to having their own music company based in Timaru.